Service Work & Opportunities

 Get Involved With Your Local A.A.
 Intergroup!

 Calls to the helpline are forwarded to your own phone, so you can work this position from anywhere.
-Call Suzanne P. for more information or to volunteer at 928-646-9428
+Call Nancy S.. for more information or to volunteer at 928-243-8373

-The Alano Club has a birthday meeting on the last Sunday of each month at 3:00 pm.
-All are welcome, especially anyone celebrating their AA birthday in that month and who will have the opportunity to share their experience, strength, and hope with others.
-We need home groups to volunteer to host each month, providing cake and getting the party ready.
-If your group would like a chance to host an upcoming birthday meeting, please contact James H. at 928-323-2464.
+The Alano Club has it’s Quarterly birthday meeting on the last Sunday of month in March, June, September, and December at 3:00 pm.
+All are welcome, especially anyone celebrating their AA birthday in that Quater and who will have the opportunity to share their experience, strength, and hope with others.
+We need home groups to volunteer and host each Quarter, getting the party ready, cake is provided.
+If your group would like a chance to host an upcoming birthday meeting, please contact Ginger C. at 928-607-9558.

 The Verde Valley Buzz is published monthly and distributed through out the Central Mountain region to keep the fellowship informed about our local Intergroup, and also offers messages of experience, strength, and hope as shared by our members.
 If you have an article you would like to share, please submit your story to firstname.lastname@example.org.